jacobalberty/unifi-docker/README.md

 If your certificate or private key have different names, you can set the environment variables `CERTNAME` and `CERT_PRIVATE_NAME` to the name of your certificate/private key, e.g. `CERTNAME=my-cert.pem` and `CERT_PRIVATE_NAME=my-privkey.pem`.

-For letsencrypt certs, we'll autodetect that and add the needed Identrust X3 CA Cert automatically.
-In case your letsencrypt cert is already the chained certificate, you can set the `CERT_IS_CHAIN` environment variable to `true`, e.g. `CERT_IS_CHAIN=true`.
+For Let's Encrypt certs, we'll autodetect that and add the needed Identrust X3 CA Cert automatically.
+In case your Let's Encrypt cert is already the chained certificate, you can set the `CERT_IS_CHAIN` environment variable to `true`, e.g. `CERT_IS_CHAIN=true`.
 This option also works together with a custom `CERTNAME`.

 ## TODO